pavelozerov/articles/concept-of-analysis.md

 **Figure 13**

-Every page related to a new feature is created using a specific template that autogenerates several chapters on the page, such as "Overview", "Architecture overview", "Requirements overview", "Implementation details", etc. Basically, each chapter is a dedicated area, where people from different levels can put own information in order to share it with all the people involved.
-But people from high-level maybe not so interested in implementation details, but rather they want to understand the behaviour of feature in general.
+Every page related to a new feature is created using a specific template that auto generates several chapters on the page, such as "Overview", "Architecture overview", "Requirements overview", "Implementation details", etc. Basically, each chapter is a dedicated area, where people from different levels can put own information in order to share it with all the people involved.
+But people from high-level maybe not so interested in implementation details, but rather they want to understand the behavior of feature in general.
 Then scenarios will help them to get them!
-They will not check complex diagrams with lots of technical details, but will check short and straight forward behavioural representation from scenarios.
+They will not check complex diagrams with lots of technical details, but will check short and straight forward behavioral representation from scenarios.
 And vice versa if someone from technical or implementation level of details will be interested in some nuances of implementation, then technical diagrams and notes from developers will give such a possibility.
 Basically, this is again the essence of BDD - **to give everybody needed level of understanding.**

 But how good the written scenarios are?
 How to actually write scenarios properly and make sure that they're written in a good way?
 For such a purpose there is a set of rules, following that you can guarantee that scenario at least has all the necessary elements to be successful, clear and consistent.

 First of all scenario should be written in a simple way to be easily readable and understandable.
 To achieve this BDD uses neat Gherkin syntax.
 But it's not enough.
 Within your company all the people, who work with BDD should agree on consistent structure and naming convention to be used.

-Here is a cheatsheet that explains the Gherkin notation:
+Here is a cheat sheet that explains the Gherkin notation:

 * **Given** - precondition (should be written in the past tense)
 * **When** - action (some interaction between actors that triggers the expected result; should be written in present tense)